julien-arino/julien-arino.github.io/_posts/2019-07-02-Thucydides-and-epidemiology.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="/assets/img/Plague_of_Athens_or_what.png" title="Is it a bird?
+        {% include figure.liquid path="/assets/img/Plague_of_Athens_or_what.png" title="Is it a bird?
 Is it a plane?
 Is it a plague?" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>